-The Awards Ceremony for the Never Such Innocence 2017/18 Poetry, Art and Song competition took place on the afternoon of Thursday 24th May 2018 at The Guards Chapel, Wellington Barracks.
+The Awards Ceremony for the Never Such Innocence 2017/18 Poetry, Art and Song competition took place on Thursday 24th May 2018 at The Guards Chapel, Wellington Barracks.
 This was our largest ceremony since the competition began.
 After receiving more than 7,000 entries to the poetry, art, and song competition we awarded more prize positions than ever before and were delighted to welcome some very special guests indeed.

 Children travelled to the event from all over the world – winners attended the ceremony from all four corners of the United Kingdom and also from Greece, Malaysia, France, the USA, Canada, and Romania.